ABL Home Page

 ElevatEd serves the needs of early childhood leaders and educators at all different stages to enact the greatest positive change.

-Schools in pioneer communities will join regional and national cohorts to increase teacher recruitment and retention, improve quality, and serve as hubs for Jewish communal engagement.
+Schools in pioneer communities join regional and national cohorts to increase teacher recruitment and retention, improve quality, and serve as hubs for Jewish communal engagement.

 What does it mean for my early childhood center?